MicheleZullo/Enigmabox-NewIdentity/README.md

-# EnigmaboxNewIdentity
-Change your cjdns Identity (Public-Key, Private-Key and IPv6)

 Enigmabox New Identity v1.0
 ============================

 Let you change your Identity on the Enigmabox Router.
+Change your cjdns Identity (Public-Key, Private-Key and IPv6)

 Installation: